 I think the pictures say a thousand words for this destination!

-You can visit this viewpoint or you can venture down to Indiana Beach, 1.5 miles in the opposite direction.
+You can visit this viewpoint then venture down to Indiana Beach, 1.5 miles in the opposite direction.
 This would be a great place to camp for a couple of nights on your Oregon Coast Road Trip.

-3) Three Capes Loop scenic drive is a road off the 101 that passes through Cape Kiwanda, Cape Lookout and Cape Meares then connects back to the 101.
+Three capes loop is a scenic drive off the 101 that passes through Cape Kiwanda, Cape Lookout and Cape Meares then connects back to the 101.
 This scenic drive takes you along the coast and doesn’t add too many miles to your trip.
-If you have the time I’d definitely take this scenic route along Oregon’s Coast.

-4) Drift Creek Falls Trail is inland 12 miles from the 101, taking you to a 240-foot suspension bridge overlooking a 75-foot waterfall.
-The 1.5 miles hike to the suspension bridge is well worth it.
+Drift Creek Falls is found 12 miles inland from the 101, taking you to a 240-foot suspension bridge overlooking a 75-foot waterfall.
+The hike to the suspension

 There are so many stunning viewpoints along the way (far too many to mention).